ShunyiZhao/SoftWareEandGroupProject/README.md

 the game would track the movement of M5 stack and cut fruits in the game.The paper prototype and processing prototype is in the folder with path ./example/example_1

 ![main GUI](./example/example_1/image_0.jpg)

+If the start button start is clicked, a game will start.
+And if the ? button is clicked, an instruction will be shown.
+The whole process of this version prototype is shown [here](./example/example_1/README.md)

 Then, we found that maybe this game is improper as it is not our own idea and therefore, we brought the idea to build a
 really open game platform.
 Any game developers can register the accounts on our platform and are freely allowed to upload their games and gamers can choose any of games to play.
 And maybe make a combination of a live broadcast function which has become quite popular in recent years.